If you need to report errors, please download and print the form - use this LINK

 The program is a "win-win-win" situation.

-The Cheder has many unbudgeted positions that aren’t being filled as a result of the Cheder’s current financial situation, which, if filled, would enhance the learning environment and supplement numerous fund-raising projects.
+The Cheder has many positions that aren’t being filled which would enhance the learning environment and supplement numerous fund-raising projects.

 Our parents have resources that can greatly benefit the Cheder, and in exchange families receive additional financial assistance.